scottarush/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Welcome!

-This is the Infinity Tech Challenge Canton team code.
+This is the Infinity Tech #13684 SKYSTONE Challenge Canton team code.